 If you wish to kayak, snorkel or swim with manatees, you must access the Three Sisters Spring via water.

-If you have your own watercraft, you can launch one of two public boat ramps.
+Arguably the best option is to bring your own kayak, canoe or paddle board.
+If you already have your own watercraft, you can launch one of two public boat ramps.

 There are two public boat ramps and launching points in Crystal River.
 Most people recommend launching at Hunter Springs Park.